Highly regarded veterinary nurse talks passionately about career

 We see a fair mix of medical and surgical cases.
 As no two cases are ever the same, they all need different levels of care and intervention.
 A typical evening shift will initially involve receiving transfers from our partner practices and host practice, helping them settle in, and putting a plan in place for them.
 Over the next six to eight hours we will take phone calls from clients who have come through the triage system and check-in patients who have been transferred for overnight care.

 Between 2 am and 5 am we tend to catch up on procedures that need to be done and ensure our patients are given plenty TLC and nursing care.
 Between 5 am and 8 am we’ll get them ready for discharge.

 It’s a busy shift, but it’s fairly structured.
 We know what needs to happen at certain times to ensure everything goes to plan.
 The one major positive is it’s never, ever boring in Farnham.
 If you’re looking for a challenging clinical role alongside people who have a real desire to do a great job and want to make a difference you’ll fit in well.
 The most important attribute is having a positive attitude.
 The rest can be taught.

 My husband’s in the navy so he’s away a fair bit.
 In my spare time, I like to do dog rescue work and visit and assess people who want to rehome dogs.
 I also do a lot of other personal CPD, and I’m currently doing a diploma in animal behaviour.
 From that point of view, working for Vets Now is brilliant as it allows you to balance work with your own interests.

-We are currently recruiting for staff, including vets and vet nurses, in our Farnham clinic.
+We are currently recruiting for vet nursing staff.
 To apply or find out more click here or contact our recruitment team on 01383 841181.